ClickHouse/clickhouse-js/CONTRIBUTING.md

 everyone in the community can safely benefit from your contribution.

 ### Tooling
-We use [jest](https://jestjs.io/) as a test runner.
+We use [Jasmine](https://jasmine.github.io/index.html) as a test runner.
-All the testing scripts are run with `jest-silent-reporter`.

 ### Type check and linting